Future of the Royal Navy: Helicopters

 The 2010 Strategic Defence and Security Review saw the Fleet Air Arm transition to operate two types of helicopter – the AW101 Merlin and the AW159 Wildcat.
 These replaced the aging fleet of Westland Sea Kings and Westland Lynxes.
 There are 30 Merlin HM.2 helicopters in service.

-The future AEW capability of the FAA is the "Crowsnest" programme, is set to replace the Sea King ASaC.7 which retired in September 2018.
-The original six-year capability-gap between the retirement of the Sea King ASaC.7 fleet and the entry service of Crowsnest was the source of much criticism.
-All 30 of the Royal Navy's HM.2 Merlins will be equipped to carry the Crowsnest system, though a maximum of 10 could be fitted with it at any one time.
+An AEW capability based on the "Crowsnest" programme and mounted on Merlin helicopters replaced the previous Sea King ASaC.7 which retired in September 2018.
+All 30 of the Royal Navy's HM.2 Merlins are equipped to carry the Crowsnest system, though a maximum of 10 could be fitted with it at any one time.

-The Thales Crowsnest radar is a slightly upgraded version of the existing Searchwater 2000 radar.
-As part of the process of the system reaching initial operating capability, Crowsnest was deployed with the Royal Navy's carrier task group in 2021.
-However, the system experienced operating challenges.
-Initial operating capability of the system was achieved in July 2023 with full operating capability declared in early 2025.
 Despite the original intent to have up to 10 Merlin helicopters deploy the Crowsnest system, it has been reported that initially only five Merlins will be equipped with Crowsnest, three of these being normally assigned to the "high readiness" aircraft carrier.

 Problems with Merlin/Crowsnest have caused the Royal Navy to look for a replacement.
 As of 2023 the system had a planned retirement date of 2029.
 In 2021, the UK's Defence and Security Accelerator (DASA) announced that options would be examined and might draw on the already existing Project Vixen (see below), researching the utility of a naval unmanned system that could encompass strike, airborne surveillance, air-to-air refueling and electronic warfare.
 If implemented, the replacement of Merlin/Crowsnest by another system would permit all Merlin helicopters to focus on ASW operations for the remainder of their service lives.

 As of 2020, the out of service date for the HM.2s was envisaged as 2029 while the HC.4s were scheduled to retire by 2030.
 The 2021 defence white paper did not reference a Merlin replacement.
 However, it was subsequently indicated that the out of service date for both the HM.2s and the HC.4s had been extended to 2040.

+The 2026 DIP envisages widespread acquisition of autonomous systems in order to replace many existing capabilities in the Fleet Air Arm.
+However, timelines are unclear.
+The HMA2 maritime variant of the Wildcat helicopter is projected to be replaced by unspecified drones between 2030 and 2035.
+At the same time the Army/Royal Marine reconnaissance AH1 variant of the same helicopter, used by 847 Naval Air Squadron, are projected to be retired from 2027 with no confirmed timeline for their replacement by autonomous systems.